Geometry and topology of geometric limits I: Main results

-It should be noted that a result similar to this was announced in the introduction of Brock-Canary-Minsky \cite{bcm}.
+We call the labelled brick manifold $M$ in this theorem a \emph{model manifold} for the geometric limit $N$.
+It should be noted that a result similar to this was announced in the introduction of the first version of Brock-Canary-Minsky \cite{bcm}.
 By (iv), we see that the geometric limit manifold $N_0$ has at most $-2\chi(S)$ geometrically finite ends.

 The following corollary is easily deduced from Theorem \ref{thm_a}.
-It guarantees that we can make use of a generalised version of Sullivan's Rigidity by McMullen \cite{Mc}, which is crucial in the proof of Theorem \ref{thm_d}.
+It guarantees that we can make use of a generalised version of Sullivan's rigidity theorem proved by McMullen \cite{Mc}, which is crucial in the proof of Theorem \ref{thm_d}.

-\begin{mcorollary} Let $G$ be a non-elementary geometric limit of quasi-Fuchsian groups isomorphic to $\pi_1(S)$ preserving the parabolicity.
+\begin{mcorollary} Let $G$ be a non-elementary geometric limit of quasi-Fuchsian groups isomorphic to $\pi_1(S)$ preserving the parabolicity for $S$ as in Theorem \ref{thm_a}.
 Then $N=\hh^3/G$ has at most countably many relative ends.
 Furthermore, there is an upper bound depending only on $\chi(S)$ for the injectivity radii at points in the convex core of $N$. \end{mcorollary}

-The next theorem claims the existence of a geometric limit which is bi-Lipschitz equivalent to a brick manifold with the properties in Theorem \ref{thm_a} provided there are no two simply degenerate ends with homotopic ending laminations.
+The next theorem claims the existence of a geometric limit which is bi-Lipschitz equivalent to a brick manifold with the properties in Theorem \ref{thm_a} provided that there are no two simply degenerate ends with homotopic ending laminations.

-\begin{mtheorem} Suppose that $M$ is a labelled brick manifold satisfying the conditions {\rm (i)}-{\rm (iv)} in Theorem \ref{thm_a} such that the ending laminations of two simply degenerate ends of $M$ are not homotopic each other in $M$.
+\begin{mtheorem} Suppose that $M$ is a labelled brick manifold satisfying the conditions {\rm (i)}-{\rm (iv)} in Theorem \ref{thm_a} such that the ending laminations of two simply degenerate ends of $M$ are not homotopic to each other in $M$.
 (This condition is necessary only when $M$ is homeomorphic to $F \times (0,1)$, for a compact essential subsurface $F$ of $S$ since ending laminations are filling.)
-Then $M$ has block decomposition, and if we put $M$ the model metric associated with the decomposition, then there exists a non-elementary geometric limit $G$ of quasi-Fuchsian groups isomorphic to $\pi_1(S)$ such that $N=\hh^3/G$ admits a $K$-bi-Lipschitz homeomorphism $f:M\rightarrow N_0$ which can be extended to a conformal map $\part_\infty M\rightarrow \part_\infty N$ between the boundaries at infinity for a uniform constant $K\geq 1$. \end{mtheorem}
+Then $M$ has a block decomposition, and if we put on $M$ the model metric associated with the decomposition, then there exists a non-elementary geometric limit $G$ of quasi-Fuchsian groups isomorphic to $\pi_1(S)$ such that $N=\hh^3/G$ admits a $K$-bi-Lipschitz homeomorphism $f:M\rightarrow N_0$ which can be extended continuously to a conformal map $\part_\infty M\rightarrow \part_\infty N$ between the boundaries at infinity for a constant $K\geq 1$ depending only on $\chi(S)$. \end{mtheorem}

-Here we say that a constant is \emph{uniform} if it depends only on $\chi(S)$, and hence is independent of the end invariants of $M$ and $N$.
+We shall often use the term \lq\lq uniform bi-Lipschitz map" to mean that its bi-Lipschitz constant depends only on $\chi(S)$, and hence is independent of the end invariants.